BIOL 113 — Evolution and Diversity (4)

 BIOL 222 — Anatomy and Physiology II for Medical Studies (4)

 A continuation of BIOL 221.
 Topics include the endocrine, cardiovascular, respiratory, digestive, urinary and reproductive systems.
 Emphasis is given to case study problems with clinical applications relevant to students pursuing careers in the medical field.
-Prerequisite: BIOL 221.
+Prerequisite: BIOL 221 with a minimum grade of C-.
 3 lecture and 3 laboratory hours.
 Intended primarily for Physician Assistant Majors.

-BIOL 224 Biochemistry for Medical Studies (3 or 4)
+BIOL 224 — Biochemistry for Medical Studies (4)

 Biochemistry of carbohydrates, lipids, amino acids, proteins, nucleotides and nucleic acids; mechanism of enzyme action and regulation of enzymatic pathways; intermediary metabolism; lipid and nitrogen metabolism; physiochemistry of hemoglobin, the vitamins and selected hormones.
 Laboratory will consist of in depth discussions of modern techniques and clinical diseases in biochemistry.
 Prerequisites: BIOL 213, CHEM 241, or permission of instructor.
-3 lecture hours.
-3 lab hours for Clinical Laboratory Science majors.
+3 lecture hours and laboratory hours.
 Intended primarily for Physician Assistant and Clinical Laboratory Science majors.

 BIOL 229 — Modern Techniques in Biological Sciences (1)